 If you are not running Windows 10 (and cannot or do not plan to upgrade), specific installation steps may differ.
-However, your instructor will be available to assist with personal laptop configurations during the first week of the course.
+However, your instructor will be available to assist with personal laptop configurations during the first section of the course.

 Download the 64-bit .NET 5 SDK (Software Development Kit).
 Clicking these links will prompt a

 .exe file download from Microsoft.